tucaza555/HackerRank/C++/Arrays Introduction/README.md

 Accessing elements of an array:
 ```
-Indexing in arrays starts from 0.So the first element is stored at arr[0],the second element at arr[1] and so on through arr[9].
+Indexing in arrays starts from 0.
+So the first element is stored at arr[0],the second element at arr[1] and so on through arr[9].
 ```
 You will be given an array of ***N*** integers and you have to print the integers in the reverse order.